wustlcse237sp20/project-necessitiesneednow/README.md

 * As a user, I can see what items are in my shopping cart, along with a little blurb that describes them.

+* As a user, I want to have a UI that is easy to use.

 * Again, not having the API plays into why we don't have this user story incorporated quite yet.
 We plan to use this

 feature to give the customer a better idea of what they're purchasing: for example, using existing product descriptions